imraldi 40 mg Injection reviews | Uses, Dosage, Side Effects & Precautions

 - In adult patients with uveitis, the recommended dose of Imraldi is an initial dose of 80 mg followed by a dose of 40 mg every two weeks starting one week after the administration of the first dose.
 There

-is limited experience with initiating treatment with Imraldi as monotherapy.
-Treatment with Imraldi can be started in combination with corticosteroid therapy and / or with other non-biological immunomodulatory treatments. - The combined corticosteroid dose may be gradually reduced in accordance with clinical practice, starting two weeks after initiation of treatment with Imraldi.
+- The combined corticosteroid dose may be gradually reduced in accordance with clinical practice, starting two weeks after initiation of treatment with Imraldi.

 - An annual reassessment of the benefits and risks associated with long-term continuous therapy is recommended .